primeval-io/bnd-dsap-plugin/README.md

 Finally, defining the same property multiple times either through annotations or using the official `@Component(property={...})` syntax will result in the property being present several time in the XML and is likely to cause runtime problems :-).

-tl;dr: it works fine, and hopefully some day we can rewrite it in a cleaner way.
+tl;dr: it works fine, and hopefully some day it can be rewritten in a cleaner way.

 # Usage